Want to grow your ecommerce business without spending a fortune on marketing channels you hardly control?

 How to track revenue from your ecommerce email marketing campaigns

-The easiest way to measure the revenue you’re making from email marketing is by adding UTM parameters to your email campaigns, setting up goals in your analytics tool (e.g. Google Analytics), and looking at the conversion rates and generated revenue over there.
+The easiest way to measure your email marketing revenue is by adding UTM parameters to your messages, setting up goals in your analytics tool (e.g., Google Analytics), and looking at the conversion rates and generated revenue.

 If you only sell several products and they have different URLs, then it’s not a big problem.
 You can set up several goals and assign them a specific value.

 The problem comes in when someone decides to buy several items of the same product within one session.
 This becomes an issue because Google Analytics would count that as a single-goal conversion.
 This means your email marketing programs will not get enough credit.